FIWARE/test.Functional/API.test/apps.BusinessAPIEcosystem/5.4.0/README.md

 Configure the files in the Business VM:
-1) Include the **Keyrock** credentials (client id, client secret), and the callback URL in the config.js file located at `/opt/biz/Business-API-Ecosystem/business-ecosystem-logic-proxy`.
+1) Include the **Keyrock** credentials (client id, client secret), the server and the callback URL in the config.js file located at `/opt/biz/Business-API-Ecosystem/business-ecosystem-logic-proxy`.

 Please **modify the charging endpoint port from 8004 to 8006**